Learn how to upload, edit and position images while you are building your email in Modern Editor.

 1. Click on an text block from the email preview panel.

-2. First, place your cursor in the text area where you would like the image to go.
-From the edit content window, click on Add and then click the image option.
+2. Place your cursor in the text area where you would like the image to go.

 3. Upload your image and click I'm Done.